AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/intro-home-page.md

 >[!NOTE]
 >
-> In addition, if your administrator has configured Workfront integration in the system, then a **Workfront** option is also shown in the Left panel.
+> In addition, if your administrator has configured Adobe Workfront integration in the system, then a **Workfront** option is also shown in the Left panel.
 Learn about [working with Workfront Integration](./workfront-integration.md)

 ### Overview

 **Overview** acts like a personalized dashboard designed to enhance productivity.
 It features different widgets that help you stay organized and focused.
-The area where these widgets are placed is the **Widget section**.
+The area where these widgets are placed is the **Widgets section**.

 The widgets also provide you with options to sort and resize columns for a customized view.
-To view these options, click on the column header and the options would display in a list.
+To view these options, select the column header and the options would display in a list.

-The following widgets are present in the Widget section:
+The following widgets are present in the Widgets section:

 - **Recent Files**: The widget provides you a snapshot of recently-opened files (a list of files that you accessed in the Editor) along with the key file details including Title, File name, File type, File path, and Accessed on dates.
+You can sort and resize the columns by selecting options from the column dropdown menu.

 From [User Preferences](#user-preferences), you can set the maximum number of files that can be displayed in this widget.
 By default, this limit is set to **20**.

   The following options are available when you hover over a file:

-  - **Open in editor**: Allows you to open the selected file in the Editor.
-You can also open it by selecting the file title.
+  - **Open in editor**: Allows you to open the file in the Editor.
+You can also open a file by simply selecting it.
   - **Pin/unpin**: Allows you to pin one or more files to the Recent files widget.
 Pinned files are displayed at the top in widget list.
 To unpin a file, use the **Unpin** option.
-  - **Remove**: Allows you to remove the selected file from the Recent files widget.
+  - **Remove**: Allows you to remove the file from the Recent files widget.

   **Create new file from the New File drop-down menu**

   The **New file** drop-down menu allows you to create a topic or DITA map right from the **Recent files** widget.
 On successful file creation, you will be redirected to the Editor interface where you can work upon the file.

 - **Collections**: If you work on a set of files or folders, you can add them to this widget to access them quickly.
 Once added, you can view the files by Titles along with other key details about the Owner and Created On dates.
-As you click on the column dropdown, you can view the options to sort and resize the column.
+As you select the column dropdown, you can view the options to sort and resize the column.

   The selected collection's breadcrumb are displayed at the top of the Collection widget.
-You can click on it to go back to a specific folder within the hierachy.
+You can select it to go back to a specific folder within the hierachy.

   The following options are available when you hover over a collection:
-    - **Rename**: Allows you to rename the selected collection.
+    - **Rename**: Allows you to rename the collection.
-    - **Delete**: Allows you to delete the selected collection.
+    - **Delete**: Allows you to delete the collection.
-    - **View in Assets UI**: Allows you to open the selected collection in the Assets UI.
+    - **View in Assets UI**: Allows you to open the collection in the Assets UI.

     You can open a collection by selecting the Collection title.
 The following options are available when you hover a Collection file:
-    - **Open in editor**: Allows you to open the selected file in the Editor.
-You can also open it by clicking the file title.
+    - **Open in editor**: Allows you to open the file in the Editor.
+Alternatively, you can select the file title to open the file.
-    - **Open in map console**: Allows you to open the selected map file in the map console.
+    - **Open in map console**: Allows you to open the map file in the map console.
 (Available only for a DITA map file).
-    - **Add to collections**: Allows you to add the selected file to a new or existing collection.
+    - **Add to collections**: Allows you to add the file to a new or existing collection.
-    - **Remove from collections**: Allows you to remove the selected file from the collections list.
+    - **Remove from collections**: Allows you to remove the file from the collections list.
-    - **View in Assets UI**: Allows you to locate the selected file in Assets UI.
+    - **View in Assets UI**: Allows you to locate the file in Assets UI.

-    **Create new collection from the New collection drop-down menu**
+    **Create new collection from the New collection dropdown menu**

-  The **New collection** drop-down menu allows you to create a new collection and add it to the **Collections** widget.
+  The **New collection** dropdown menu allows you to create a new collection and add it to the **Collections** widget.

 >[!NOTE]
 >
-> In addition, if your administrator has configured Workfront integration in the system, then **Your tasks** widget is also shown in the Widget section.
+> In addition, if your administrator has configured Workfront integration in the system, then **Your tasks** widget is also shown in the Widgets section.
 Learn about [working with Workfront Integration](./workfront-integration.md)

 ### Map collections